How to Remove a Sink

 First of all, you’ll need a new sink.
 Choose it carefully – it must fit the countertop hole perfectly (length, width and depth).
 Next, you will need some plumber’s putty, a material used as sealant in plumbing.

-Before you start working on removing the old sink, make sure that you have all the tools: adjustable or open-ended spanner, drill and bits, a scraper, nuts, screws, screwdrivers and wooden spacers (to support the sink).
+Before you start working on removing the old sink, make sure that you have all the tools you’ll need: adjustable or open-ended spanner, drill and bits, a scraper, nuts, screws, screwdrivers, wooden spacers (to support the sink) and a bucket or bowl to drain any trapped water into.

 Step 2 – Disconnecting the garbage disposal